inventree/inventree-brother-plugin/README.md

 ```bash
 pip install pdf-info python-poppler
 ```
+## Setup a machine instance for a Brother Label Printer

+This plugin provides a driver for the machine registry in InvenTree, where multiple instances of this driver can be set up for each physical label printer you want to connect to.
+Each machine has its own individual configuration set.

+To set up a new machine, go to "Admin Center > Machines" and hit the "+" button.
+Now choose a name for this specific printer, select "Label Printer" as machine type and "Brother Label Printer Driver" as a driver, then submit.
+The new printer will now be listed in the machines table.
+To configure the printer, click on its line to open the "Machine detail" panel where you can set the "Driver Settings" to match your label printer.

 ## Configuration Options
 The following list gives an overview of the available settings.
 Also check out the `brother-ql` package for more information.